-Superu managed the Ministerial Social Sector Research Fund until October 2017.
-The Fund is used to respond to research and evaluation questions from Ministers about social sector issues.
+Superu managed the Ministerial Social Sector Research Fund until October 2017, and was disestablished on 30 June 2018.
+The Fund was used to respond to research and evaluation questions from Ministers about social sector issues.

-Here are the research projects we completed in that time:
+Here are the research projects we completed during that time.

 This research looks at residential movements in New Zealand.
 Previous studies have linked frequent movement with poor outcomes for the affected individuals and their families, including poor education and health outcomes.